chtenb/chtenb.github.io/blog/lush.md

 The args list is a list of the argument values supplied to the command.
 The stdin is a readable stream of values, whereas the stdout is a writeable stream of values.
 The stderr is normally used for communicating with the user, such a log messaging.
-The exit code of a program is represented by an ascii bytestring containing a decimal number.
+The exit code of a program is represented by an ascii string containing a decimal number.

 ## Evaluation
-A *bytestring* is a so-called constant, meaning that when it is evaluated, it returns itself.
+A *string* is a so-called constant, meaning that when it is evaluated, it returns itself.

 When a *word* is evaluated, the following rules apply:

 1. If it starts with a `$`, it is interpreted as a variable and is substituted by the value in that variable.
 2. If it contains `*` characters, it is interpreted as a glob pattern and is evaluated to all the filenames matching the pattern.
-3. Otherwise it evaluates to a bytestring.
+3. Otherwise it evaluates to a string.

 When a *list* `(x y z ...)` is evaluated, all the list elements are first scanned if there is a word matching a macro name.